SAP Identity Management Solutions

 SAP Business Suite Integration (e.g., SAP ERP HCM)

-SAP Identity Management integrates with SAP Business suite applications such as SAP ERP Human Capital Management (HCM) to synchronize identity and user provisioning data automatically.
-Changes in HCM automatically trigger user creation, modification or deactivate account in case of hiring, transfer and termination.
-Organizational hierarchies, positions and reporting relationships are synced and kept up to date, business roles are assigned based on user attributes e.g. job title, department and cost center.
-SAP IdM ensures that identity attributes such as name, email, job title, employeeID attributes remain consistent across SAP systems.
+SAP Identity Management integrates with SAP Business Suite applications, such as SAP ERP Human Capital Management (HCM), to automatically synchronize identity and user provisioning data.
+Changes in HCM automatically trigger user creation, modification, or account deactivation during hiring, transfers, and terminations.
+Organizational hierarchies, positions, and reporting relationships are synchronized and kept up to date; business roles are assigned based on user attributes, such as job title, department, and cost center.
+SAP IdM ensures that identity attributes such as name, email, job title, and employeeID remain consistent across SAP systems.

 Integration with SAP Business Warehouse (Depending on Release)

-Using SAP ABAP connector or SAP User Management (UM) connector SAP IdM can be integrated with different SAP BW versions.
-SAP IdM can synchronize Identity, role assignments and access data into SAP BW for advanced auditing and historical reporting.
-Compliance reporting can track who had access to what at any specific point in history, trend analysis can visualize identity growth, user access patterns and application license utilization over time.
+Using the SAP ABAP or SAP User Management (UM) connectors, SAP IdM can be integrated with various SAP BW versions.
+SAP IdM can synchronize Identity, role assignments, and access data into SAP BW for advanced auditing and historical reporting.
+Compliance reporting can track who had access to what at any specific point in history, and trend analysis can visualize identity growth, user access patterns, and application license utilization over time.

-Integration with SAP BusinessObjects Access Control (Depending on Release)
+Integration with SAP Access Control (Depending on Release)

-SAP IdM can be integrated with SAP BusinessObject Access Control to extend identity governance for risk detection and remediation capabilities.
-IdM provides user and authorization data to Access control for Role designing according to risk rules and ensure that role assignments don’t violate organizations polices such as segregation of Duties.
-Access control can trigger remediation workflows in IdM according to risk exceptions and together they maintain a stronger compliance posture in accordance with enterprise level risk models and centralized governance policies.
+SAP IdM can be integrated with SAP Access Control to extend identity governance for risk detection and remediation capabilities.
+IdM provides user and authorization data to Access control for Role designing according to risk rules and ensures that role assignments don’t violate the organization’s policies, such as segregation of duties.
+Access control can trigger remediation workflows in IdM based on risk exceptions, and together they maintain a stronger compliance posture aligned with enterprise risk models and centralized governance policies.

 SAP Cloud Identity Solutions